dorezyuk/i_see_pee/README.md

 - type: `int`
 - default: 3 (min: 1, max: 100)

+#### `icp/odom_weight`
+- replaces one random data point with assumed location of the base.
+Assigns the specified weight to this data point, giving all other points the default weight of 1.
+This "anchors" the final transformation to the initial guess - giving the odometry more weight.
+- type: `float`
+- default: -1 (disabled below 0)

 # Understanding

 When you want to play with the code, you should be lucky: `i_see_pee` is very